 It’s one of those traits that can often seem ingrained in some and unattainable for yourself.
 But here’s the truth, anyone can build their self-confidence.
 All it takes is a bit of work.

 A sport psychologist will help you through such work.
 They will use different techniques to build your understanding of where your confidence comes from and teach you how to build your own self-belief by showing you how to trust in yourself and your skills.

 Now, how do higher levels of self-confidence lead to improved performances?

 Because of the way it allows you to simply perform.
-As a sport psychology consultant, I work with many athletes who struggle with their self-confidence.
+As a sport psychology coach, I work with many athletes who struggle with their self-confidence.
 One of the main challenges they all face is feeling like they’re holding themselves back.

 The reason they feel this way is because they are holding themselves back.
 When there is a lack of confidence, there is an increase of fear and anxiety.
 If you do not fully believe that you can succeed, then you feel as though you must play it safe.